-At CCSBT 15, the Extended Commission agreed to consider appointing Chairs and Vice Chairs for a period of two years with the opportunity for reappointment for a further two year period after the end of the current rotation, which finishes with the Fishing Entity of Taiwan in 2010.
+At CCSBT 15 (2008), the Extended Commission agreed to consider appointing Chairs and Vice Chairs for a period of two years with the opportunity for reappointment for a further two year period after the end of the current rotation.
+CCSBT 16 considered this matter and decided to defer the decision until CCSBT 17.
+The Draft CCSBT Strategic Plan also identifies that this issue should be discussed in 2010 and notes that rotation of the meeting venue would continue even though the Chair remains the same.